 Implementing external and internal text links does no good if users can’t tell that they’re a portal to additional information.
 That’s why it’s important to identify them in a way a reader will recognize: by adding a hint of color — but not just any color!

 “The color should always be the same that Google uses in its search results – blue,” Rosko said.
 “And they should always be underlined.”
+The hex code for that color is #1906A7.

 These tactics not only help a reader pinpoint links, but it lets Google know that you’re not trying to sneak something under the radar.